brandur/sorg/content/drafts/ruby-scale.md

 ---
-title: Ruby, and its Problems of Scale
+title: Ruby, and Problems of Scale
 published_at: 2017-04-18T14:23:28Z
 location: San Francisco
-hook: TODO
+hook: The challenges of scaling and operating a big Ruby codebase (that are not related to performance).
 hook_image: true
 ---